A LITTLE BIT ABOUT MYSELF

 In 2005, I enrolled in the Alvin Community College Police Academy, and also enrolled for my Associates in Business Management.
 After graduating the Police Academy (which fixed my discipline and authority problem rather quickly by the way) I was hired by the Alvin Community College Police Department.
 I worked at the Police Department to help pay the bills while I finished my bachelors degree in Business Management from the University of Houston-Clear Lake in 2011.
 I continued working as a Police Officer for the Alvin Community College Police Department until 2015.

 In 2011, after college, I was unable to find a job and I asked my friend if I could come work back at TattZoo while I sorted things out.
 I always wanted to give my art another shot, so I figured I would while I was still relatively young.
 I have been working as hard as I can to catch up, and learn everything I can about tattooing.
 I have really enjoyed myself, and I finally feel like I have something I’d like to do for the rest of my life.
 My love for art has been reignited, and I couldn't be happier.
-I am currently tattooing at Red Dagger Tattoo, Houston, TX.
+I am currently co-owner of Red Dagger Tattoo (NASA), Houston, TX.

 I'm excited everyday to see what I can learn about my trade.
-It's never a dull moment, and the sweet taste of knowledge never seems to fade.
-I am truly happy :)
+It's never a dull moment, and I am truly happy :)